Lajosmizse: The Jewish community in Lajosmizse

 Jews settled in the town in the second half of the 19th century. the community was officially organized in 1898 and joined the Orthodox stream.
 A synagogue was built in the city in 1925.
 In the summer of 1941, Jewish forced laborers were sent from Laiuszmija to the Ukrainian front, where the Hungarians fought alongside the Germans, some of whom were captured by the Russians.
 At the end of April 1944, after the entry of the German army into Hungary, Jews were concentrated in Lajosmizse ghetto which was surrounded by several houses.
 At the end of June, they were transferred with the Jews of the nearby settlements to the ghetto established in a factory in Monor, and a short time later they were sent to the Auschwitz extermination camp.

+Demographics

+As of 2023, the town has a total population of 11,653.
+As of 2022, the town was 86.2% Hungarian, 3.6% Gypsy, and 2.2% of non-European origin.
+The population was 34.7% Roman Catholic, and 7.1% Reformed.